concord-consortium/report-service/query-creator/README.md

 ## AWS Glue/Athena Setup

 1. Create a `report-service` database in AWS Glue.
-2. If running on production, replace all instances of `concordqa-report-data` below with `concord-report-data`, or any other location as appropriate
+2. If running on production, replace all instances of `concord-staging-report-data` below with `concord-report-data`, or any other location as appropriate
 2. In Athena with the `report-service` database selected run the following: